 The Fat Revolution Cookbook is a cookbook with a difference.
 Never before have we had permission to indulge in our favourite foods—without adding to our waistline.
 Have your cake and eat it!
 Delicious healthy recipes, including chocolate, ice-cream and cake.
 It is also packed with intriguing information, facts and quotes from the experts.

 Christine lives in Brisbane, Qld, with her husband Randall and her two children, 20-year-old son Zac and 16-year-old daughter Anna.
 She was born in California, and moved to Australia when she was three.
 She moved back to the U.S. briefly to attend university, where she received her Bachelor’s degree in English Literature and Mathematics (hons) from University of California Fresno.

 Christine worked as a scientific and technical author for the next 15 years, researching and analysing technical data, and translating it into language appropriate for less-technical readers; skills that are now invaluable when evaluating the latest studies.
 Christine has a passion for analysing and interpreting the latest nutrition research, and working as a natural health advocate to ensure that this research is available to the general public.

-After 10 years of researching the latest scientific data, Christine completed an Adv Dip in Nutritional Medicine, and is now a Clinical Nutritionist.
+After 10 years of researching the latest scientific data, Christine completed an Adv Dip in Nutritional Medicine from the International College of Complimentary Medicine and is a Clinical Nutritionist.

 She is also now completing a Master of Public Health Nutrition at University of QLD.